thejeffreyli/chi_rate_constant/logs/dailyLog.md

 Updates:
 * Began looking at the chi dataset.
 The data.dat file contains 404 data instances.
 There are five variables, namely ustat, alph1, alph2, beta, and chi.
 For the problem we want to solve, ustat, alph1, alph2, and beta are features, while chi is our target.
 * Examined the relationship with each of the features with the target Chi.
 The goal of this is to see if there are any patterns in the data.
 Relationships were plotted on a scatter plot with chi on the y-axis and given feature on the x-axis.
 There does not appear to be an immediate relationship among features and target.
 * Examined and evaluated the distribution of data across all variables.
-Since I will be running classification algorithms (and ultimately developing a model), I wanted to bin the continuous data to create usable and easier to understand categorical data.
+The goal of this is to efficiently find ways to bin the continuous data, so these 'bins' can be used as categorical data in later steps (i.e. when data is processed by classification algorithms).
 * Houston and group created two labels, small chi and large chi, for the target 'chi.'
 The 'boundary' separating these two clusters was found by eyeing the data; the boundary noted in their [work](https://pubs.acs.org/doi/10.1021/acs.jpca.0c04348) is located at chi = 3.
 When chi is less than 3, the data instance is labeled as "small chi."
 When chi is greater than or equal to 3, the data instance is labeled as "large chi."
 * I wanted to see whether there was an alternate (and possible more systematic) way of finding this decision boundary.
 Hence, I used [DBSCAN from Scikit Learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html).
 Density-based spatial clustering of applications with noise or DBSCAN is a density-based clustering non-parametric algorithm: given a set of points in some space, it groups together points that are closely packed together (points with many nearby neighbors), marking as outliers points that lie alone in low-density regions (whose nearest neighbors are too far away).
     - Resources:
         1. [DBSCAN Wikipedia](https://en.wikipedia.org/wiki/DBSCAN)
         2. [DBSCAN from Scikit Learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html)
 * Setting the epsilon value to 1 (local radius) and the number of samples to six, we achieve a scatterplot that closely resembles having a boundary line at chi = 3.
 However, it is important to note that while blue represents one cluster, red represents outliers when we are using DBSCAN.

-Results and notes can be found on Week01 - Visualizing Chi Data, Finding Patterns.
+* Results and notes can be found on [Week01 - Visualizing Chi Data, Finding Patterns.ipynb](../nb/Week01/Week01%20-%20Models.ipynb).

 ### June 14, 2022 (Day 2)
 Updates:
 * Obtained Small_chi.dat and Large_chi.dat from Dr. Bowman.
-These are prelabeled data instances.
-When displayed on a scatterplot, we see that they are separated by a decision boundary at chi = 3.
+There are the datasets created by Houston and group in their [work](https://pubs.acs.org/doi/10.1021/acs.jpca.0c04348).
+When both datasets are plotted on the same plane, we see the separation at chi = 3.
-* Ideally, we want to be able to solve this as a binary classification problem.
-I figured it would be best to perform some feature engineering with the existing data.
-Changes made to the data were based on examining the boxplot and the measures of central tendency fom Day 1.
-I summarized the changes:
+* Ideally, we want to solve this as a binary classification problem.
+Data preprocessing was performed as we made changes to existing data based on examining the boxplot and the measures of central tendency from [Week01 - Visualizing Chi Data, Finding Patterns](../nb/Week01/Week01%20-%20Models.ipynb).
+Continuous data was converted to categorical, nominal data:
     - Chi: created binary labels: 0 = small chi (chi < 3), 1 = large chi (chi >= 3)
     - Ustat: created binary labels: 0 = (ustat < 3), 1 = (ustat >= 3)
     - Alph1: created labels: 0 = (alph1 < 1), 1 = ( 1 <= alph1 < 2), 2 = (alph1 >= 2)
     - Alph2: created binary labels: 0 = (alph2 < 2), 1 = (alph2 >= 2)
     - Beta: created binary labels: 0 = (beta < 50), 1 = (beta >= 50)
+* Results and notes can be found on [Week01 - Preprocessing.ipynb](../nb/Week01/Week01%20-%20Preprocessing.ipynb).
-* The new dataset can be found in data file.
+* The new dataset can be found [here](../data/processed/week01.csv).

 ### June 15, 2022 (Day 3)
 Updates: